The Lord of the Rings: The Two Towers: Music

-The soundtrack was recorded at Abbey Road Studios.
-The soundtrack has a picture of Peter Jackson (barefoot), the composer, and two producers crossing Abbey Road, referencing The Beatles' album of the same name.

 Release

 Marketing

-The teaser trailer premiered in theaters on 3 July 2002 with the release of Men in Black II.
+The teaser trailer premiered in theatres on 3 July 2002 with the release of Men in Black II.
 The theatrical trailer was then released theatrically on 4 October 2002 with the debut of Red Dragon.

 Home media

-VHS and DVD

-The Two Towers was released on VHS and DVD on 26 August 2003 in the United States.
+The Two Towers was released on VHS and DVD on 26 August 2003 in the United States by New Line Home Entertainment.
 The date was originally intended to be a simultaneous worldwide release, but due to a bank holiday weekend in the United Kingdom, some British outlets began selling DVDs as much as four days earlier, much to the ire of the UK distributor, Entertainment in Video, which had threatened to withhold advance supplies of subsequent DVD releases.
 During its first five days of release, the DVD release sold over 3.5 million units.
 The film also generated $22.8 million in rentals, breaking The Bourne Identity's record for having the biggest rentals of any DVD release.
 By December 2003, it was reported that The Two Towers sold 16.4 million copies and earned $305.4 million in sales revenue, becoming the second-highest selling home video release of 2003, after Finding Nemo.

-As with Fellowship, an extended edition of Two Towers was released on VHS and DVD on 18 November 2003 with 45 minutes of new material, added special effects and music, plus 11 minutes of fan-club credits.
+As with Fellowship, an extended edition of Two Towers was released on VHS and DVD on 18 November 2003 with 44 minutes of new material, added special effects and music, plus 12 minutes of fan-club credits.
 The runtime expanded to 235 minutes.
-The 4-disc DVD set included four commentaries along with hours of supplementary material.

-In August 2006, a limited edition was released on DVD, and included both theatrical and extended editions on a double-sided disc along with all-new bonus material.

-Blu-ray

 The theatrical Blu-ray version of The Lord of the Rings was released in the United States in April 2010.
 The individual disc of Two Towers was released in September 2010 with the same special features as the complete trilogy release, minus digital copy.
 The extended Blu-ray editions were released in the US and Canada in June 2011.

-Two Towers was released in Ultra HD Blu-ray on 30 November 2020 in the United Kingdom and on 1 December 2020 in the United States, along with the other installments, including both theatrical and extended cuts.
+Two Towers was released in Ultra HD Blu-ray on 30 November 2020 in the United Kingdom and on 1 December 2020 in the United States, along with the other instalments, including both theatrical and extended cuts.